Exact results on high-dimensional linear regression via statistical physics: Discussion and outlook

-\textit{Summary and outlook}\textendash The above results emphasize that still much can be learned about high-dimensional Bayesian linear regression from exact calculations with standard methods.
+The additional assumption that the true parameters $\thetav_0$ are drawn at random, with mean $\nullv$ and covariance $S^2\I_d$, allows us to derive average (\ref{eq:LR-cond-F/N-aver-MAP}) and variance (\ref{eq:LR-cond-F/N-Var-MAP}) of the conditional free energy (\ref{eq:LR-F-cond.}) of MAP inference for finite $T$ and finite $(N,d)$.
+We also computed the variance of the MAP estimator (\ref{eq:LR-sigma-beta}) of the noise parameter $\sigma^2$.
+These results are again independent of the distributions of the data $\Zm$ and the noise $\epsilonv$.
+We find that the free energy (\ref{eq:LR-F/N}) is self-averaging if the spectrum of the empirical covariance matrix $\Zm^\Tran\Zm/N$ is self-averaging as $(N,d)\rightarrow\infty$.

+The above results emphasize that still much can be learned about high-dimensional Bayesian linear regression from exact calculations with standard methods.
+While we present this as a minimal model of inference in the high dimensional setting, linear regression is commonly used in many areas of research.
+For example, linear regression models are used extensively in the statistical analysis of genetic data.
+Genome-wide association studies, where the aim is to undercover effect sizes for each Single Nucleotide Polymorphisms (SNPs), often use extremely high-dimensional datasets.
+Here the number $N$ of individuals is $O(10^3)$ and the number $d$ of SNPs is $O(10^6)$ with correlations occurring due to the phenomenon of genetic linkage.
+Another biological example is the analysis of gene expression data where due to nature of biological pathways involved \cite{Segal2003}, correlations pose a significant challenge in uncovering true associations in data \cite{Balding2006}.

 Many questions remain still open and we hope that this paper may contribute to future work in this direction.
 Some results appear well within reach, such as the extension to sub-Gaussian noise for the argument that leads to (\ref{eq:ML-noise-estimator-tails-ub}), employing techniques used in \cite{Rudelson2013}.
 Other results are less immediate but seem feasible, such as extending some of the ML results to MAP inference, starting from evaluation of the distribution of $\hat{\theta}_\text{MAP}$ (\ref{eq:MAP-theta-distr-z-Norm}) for $(N,d)\rightarrow\infty$.
-Another interesting line of work would be to try to extend our present results to generalized linear models (GLMs).
+Another interesting line of work would be to try to extend our present results to generalized linear models (GLMs), a very similar distribution for the estimator $\hat{\theta}_\text{MAP}$ has already been conjectured through the use of the replica method, \cite{Coolen2020}.
 Other crucial investigations, such as a rigorous analytical study of the effect of model mismatch, appear instead to be still quite challenging with current techniques.
+Overall we expect high dimensional linear regression to serve as a starting point to tackle more realistic scenarios, which should include among other things, correlation between data and noise, and dimensional mismatch between the teacher and the student model.